RobinKwong/robinkwong.github.io/_posts/2017-03-26-need-for-news.markdown

 ---

-<span class="firstLetter">I</span> am lucky enough to have a chance to explore these issues on the inaugural FT-Nikkei fellowship programme.
+<span class="firstLetter">I</span> am lucky enough to have a chance to explore these issues on the inaugural Nikkei-FT fellowship programme.
 I will be in San Francisco until May 30 for the fellowship, and [will be chronicling](/fellowship/) what I learn on this blog.
 To summarise, these are the questions I will be exploring:

 - How can we create a need for news by igniting curiosity?
 How can we make the FT a place that sparks new enquiry, instead of one that just answers our readers questions?